-- 1. An employee who notices signs of a rodent should inform the Building Manager or the Library Director. - 2.
-Building manager or Library Director should see to it that the rodents are eliminated. - 3.
+- 1. An employee who notices signs of a rodent should inform the Library Director. - 2.
+Library Director should see to it that the rodents are eliminated. - 3.
 When necessary, call in a professional exterminator. - 4.
 Ensure that dead rodents are located and disposed of.